-The Aquis Rule Compliance Committee, which will comprise Ian Tordoff, Kieran Vaughan and Neil Clayton, will meet not less than four times a year.
-The Aquis Rule Compliance Committee is chaired by Kieran Vaughan.
+The Aquis Rule Compliance Committee, comprises all directors, will meet not less than four times a year.
+The Aquis Rule Compliance Committee is chaired by Ian Tordoff.

 The Company does not have a nomination committee as the Board does not consider it appropriate to establish such a committee at this stage of the Company's development.
 Decisions which would usually be taken by the nomination committee will be taken by the Board as a whole.